 During your residency, you will have the opportunity to attend professional meetings for the purpose of networking, professional development and service to the profession.
 Funding for travel-related expenses, such as airfare, hotel and registration fees, is provided by the residency program.

 All PGY-1 residents provide approximately 32 hours of staffing a month.
 Staffing may include a combination of weekend and evening experiences to maintain operational and clinical pharmacy competency and knowledge.
-No formal on-call program exists at Mayo Clinic.
+No formal on-call program exists.

 In addition to required rotation evaluations, residents have a one-on-one quarterly evaluation with their respective residency program director to document achievements and tailoring of the program to meet their needs.
 You will also be asked to evaluate each of your preceptors as well as each rotation to help improve the experience for future residents.

 Graduation and certification